GoobyFRS/goobyfrs.github.io/docs/internal/04_wordpress.md

 | **Free CDN** | 10GB | 20GB | 30GB | 50GB  | 100GB  |
 | **vCPU**     | 1    | 2    | 4    | 4     | 8      |
 | **Memory**   | 1GB  | 2GB  | 4GB  | 4GB   | 8GB    |

+{: .warning }
+Transfer overages are rare, but will result in an additional charge at a static rate of $12/TB.

 | **Plan** | **Size** |
 | --- | --- |